ChristerKnorborg/Cryptographic-Computing/README.md

 # Cryptographic-Computing
 (The pictures can be navigated to with CTRL + left click)

+# Instructions #
+To run the code, navigate to the folder Cryptographic-Computing and run the following command on setup:

+"go mod init CryptographicComputing"
+    - Notice that the "-" is not recognized and therefore should be leftout.

+To run our main function to see that the Boolean formula and lookup function provide the same output, run the command:

+"go run handin1.go"
+    - We commented out the main function due to issues when you use the the first time "go mod init CryptographicComputing".
+Therefore, simply remove the commented main function.

+To run our tests (all files that end with "..._test.go") run the command:
+"go test"

 ## Handin1 ##
 We made the eight bloodtypes correspond with a 8-bit integer value from the perspective of the recipient.
 E.g. which donor bloodtypes are compatible with the recipient.
 The bloodtype AB+ is 0 due to being able to recieve blood from everyone else, where O- is 7. since it is only able to recieve blood from its own bloodtype.